Version 1.10 ©Alex Fung, August 2020.

 You find an empty corridor, and at the end is another ladder going down.
 The Fire Shadow and the five Zombies are probably waiting for you.
 Climb down the ladder, turn around to face the ladder (face North), drop and run.

 You should be facing the exit of the room.
 Leave and turn left.
 Run past the Hammer Graves and connect to the E Hall.
 The Zombies will not be able to follow you, but the Fire Shadow can, so keep running if you are playing Thief Gold.
-At the middle of the arc-ledge, cross the central bridge and enter I Hall.
+At the middle of the arc-ledge, cross the central bridge and enter I Hall at 2C3.
 You are safe now but just keep running to save time.

-Run along the narrow corridor and at the end, jump to the Spiral Hall.
-Turn left to descend the spiral and into the Y Hall.
+Run along the narrow corridor of 2C3 I Hall and at the East end, jump to the Spiral Hall.
+Turn right to descend the spiral and into the Y Hall at 2B4.
 You will be standing on the (right) side branch of the Y-ledge (with Marad in front of you).
-Turn right to go East to the X Hall.
+Turn right to go East to the X Hall at 2B5.

 Look down: there are many skeleton below.
 Shoot a Rope Arrow to the ceiling and climb down.
 When shooting and climbing, stay on the side, keeping away from where the Face faces.